The Church Building

 We celebrated our Golden Jubilee in 2007, when we redecorated the church and created space for some flexible seating.
-But the growing church needed more space, so the new Jubilee Hall (with a large kitchen and additional toilet facilities) was built, and modifications made to the pre-existing Pauling Room, the cost being fully covered by gifts from church members.
+But the growing church needed more space, so the Jubilee Hall (with a large kitchen and additional toilet facilities) was built, and modifications were made to the pre-existing Pauling Room, the cost being fully covered by gifts from church members.
 These new facilities were completed in 2012.
 In Autumn 2018 we began a refurbishment programme to make the building more accessible to disabled users and more flexible for services and events; we also replaced the curtain behind the communion table with the 1950s copper cross which had formerly stood on the outside roof ridge.